Coly ME (Match Engine) API documentation

 Basic query params

-For any of the entities below (person and group), the following query params are supported when fetching from the backend:
+For any of the entities below (tenant and unit), the following query params are supported when fetching from the backend:

 Example:

-1. To fetch the first 20 persons in ascending order by their last name and include their personality traits in the response, use the following query:
+1. To fetch the first 20 tenants in ascending order by their last name and include their personality traits in the response, use the following query:

-The Persons entity mainly refers to the tenants within a shared living space, or persons taking the Psychometry Assessment using our product.
-Each person will have their Personality and coreValues traits calculated after taking the assessment.
-The score they get will play a key role in matching the individual to a specific group.
+The Tenants entity mainly refers to the tenants within a shared living space, or tenants taking the Psychometry Assessment using our product.
+Each tenant will have their personality and coreValues traits calculated after taking the assessment.
+The score they get will play a key role in matching the individual to a specific unit.

-Creates Persons record and returns it.
-It requires email , firstname, lastname to create a Persons record.
+Creates Tenants record and returns it.
+It requires email , firstname, lastname to create a Tenants record.

 Example request body